godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 Getting nodes
 -------------

+Relying on the get_node() method to access nodes can introduce vulnerabilities into your project's structure.
+This method depends on specific node paths, and any change to a node's position or name can disrupt these paths, leading to brittle and unstable setups.
 Since Godot 4.0, it is recommended to reference your nodes by using the following in your code:

 .. tabs::
  .. code-tab:: gdscript GDScript